plantismash/webserver/README.md

 REDIS_URL = 'redis://your.redis.database:port/number'
 # defaults to redis://localhost:6379/0

+# Version of antiSMASH to use
+VERSION = '2.0-beta'

 # Flask-Downloader settings
 # This should be the same as RESULTS_PATH
 DEFAULT_DOWNLOAD_DIR = '/data/plantismash/upload'